KirinDave/mooish-template/README.md

   First, edit the build.yml file to suite your needs.
 Add/remove items from the dependency_paths list to point to all of the scripts.json files you care about.
-In my setup I point to mootools-more, mootools-core, clientcide and of course, Brawndo™ (the Source directory here).
+In my setup I point to mootools-more, mootools-core, clientcide and of course, the Source directory here.

   Now, in the root directory of the project run: